lik-alive/vue-advanced-chat-v3/README.md

 }"
 ```

-**(14)** `text-formatting` can be used to add text formatting.
-Currently, bold, italic, strikethrough, underline, inline code and multiline code formatting are available and can be used in conjonction.
-You can disable text formatting by passing the prop as `:text-formatting="false"`.
+**(15)** `text-formatting` can be used to add text formatting.
+Bold, italic, strikethrough, underline, inline code and multiline code formatting are currently available and can be used in conjonction.

+- You can disable text formatting by passing the prop `:text-formatting="{disabled: true}"`.
+- You can change markdown characters, for example: `:text-formatting="{italic: '^'}"`
+- You can disable a specific markdown character, for example: `:text-formatting="{bold: null}"`

 | Style             | Syntax          | Example                                | Output                                 |
 | ----------------- | --------------- | -------------------------------------- | -------------------------------------- |